TheMegistone4Ever/COMP/README.md

 The plots below visualize data related to the empirical complexity analysis of the simplex method, which informs the parallelization heuristically used in COMP.
-`W1` and `W2` likely refer to different datasets or model variations used during the empirical study.
+`W1` and `W2` refer to different datasets used during the empirical study.

 *3D Plot - General Mixed Model (Linear Scale) - W1:*